therapy intensive booking in July and September

 1. Get up and move: anything from doing a full workout to jogging in place to elevate your heart rate a little bit can help break the monotony and help you feel alert.

-3. Book appointments first thing in the morning, if you find yourself stuck in waiting paralysis and delay doing tasks before the appointment.
+3. Book appointments first thing in the morning, if you find yourself stuck in waiting paralysis and delaying doing tasks before the appointment.

 4. A daily brain dump can help organize the bombardment of thoughts tumbling around in your mind.
 Here is how to “brain dump”: